kuprel/min-dalle/README.md

 - 48 sec with a P100 in Colab
 - 13 sec with an A100 on Replicate

-Here's a more detailed breakdown of total inference time vs number of generated images on an A100:
+Here's a more detailed breakdown of performance on an A100:
 <br />
 <img src="https://github.com/kuprel/min-dalle/raw/main/performance.png" alt="min-dalle" width="450"/>
 <br />